 Layer Description

 UNL FPC has adopted and requires the use of the most recent version of the AIA CAD Layer Guidelines found in the latest addition of the Unites States National CAD Standards.
 Any and all additional vendor layers used shall strictly follow the AIA CAD Layer Guidelines procedure.
 All drawing elements outside of the required UNL FPC layer and layer attributes shall be placed on respective AIA CAD standard layers.
 User defined bylayer properties are required for all elements and entities when assigning a layer to an element.
-UNL does not recognize the use of Interior (I) discipline designator layers for any objects or elements and request that these either not be used when at all possible or be converted to a respective Architectural (A) discipline designator layer upon output to AutoCAD.dwg delivery to UNL FPC.
+UNL does not recognize the use of Interior (I) discipline designator layers for any objects or elements and request that these either not be used when at all possible or be converted to a respective Architectural (A) discipline designator layer upon output to AutoCAD®.dwg delivery to UNL FPC.

 AIA CAD Layer Naming Summary